 A student's cumulative GPA in the foundation courses is used to determine whether the student will be admitted to the major.
-Students must earn a minimum GPA of 2.5 in the foundation courses below, with no grade lower than "C-."
-Transfer grades are included in this GPA.
+Students must earn a minimum average GPA of 2.5 in the seven foundation courses listed below, with no grade lower than “C-.”
+Transfer grades are included in the calculation of the overall GPA.

 Foundation Course Requirements (21-22 credits)

 - ECN 201 Principles of Microeconomics

 - ONE of the following:

 Note: An introductory statistics course from another discipline may be substituted for ECN 204.
 However, credit towards the major will be allowed for only one introductory statistics course.

 Students who successfully complete these requirements can declare the major in international business.

 Students pursue the International Business Major as part of a Bachelor of Science degree, and must satisfy its requirements.
 Students are also bound by the policies and procedures of the School of Business and Management.
 To satisfy degree requirements, students must earn 1) a grade of at least C- in all courses required for the major, and 2) an overall GPA of 2.0 in all courses required for the major.

 Only business students who have declared their major or minor are permitted to register for 400 level courses in the School of Business and Management.

 Prerequisites (0-6 credits)